How to Support Your Colleagues in India in This Challenging Time

 Some of our colleagues may be sick or taking care of sick family members or friends.
 We need to show patience and understanding to them.
 Do not pressure them too much to finish some tasks—work can wait, but health and loved ones cannot.

 Never, ever hesitate to reach out to your colleagues in India, whether you know them personally or not (yet).
 Check how they are feeling, how their families are doing, and if they need help with work.

 Spare some dollars or even cents to some charity organizations or initiatives.
 SHL India is supporting OxyJan to raise money to replenish the oxygen supplies for Covid patients.
-SHL’s Community Impact Group also gives you the opportunity to double your donations to them, which will be match-funded by SHL Global.
+SHL’s Community Impact Group also allows you to double your donations to them, which will be match-funded by SHL Global.
 Every donation counts, and your contribution can potentially save a life.

 In this dire situation, it is easy to feel overwhelmed.
-But this crisis actually reminds us of our essence as human—what should we do as a human being to other human beings that are suffering?
+But this crisis actually reminds us of our essence as humans—what should we do as human beings to other human beings that are suffering?

 Let’s be mindful of others, lend hands whenever possible, and most importantly, let’s be kind to each other.
 These are simple gestures that will make a difference, especially when times get tough.
 We always say that as SHL, we are one business, one platform.
 However, let’s not forget that we are also one family, and as a family, we are in it together—and together, we will pull this through.